SebastianTirsen/ms4-vintage-furniture/README.md

 Actual:

 Website behaved as expected down to width 390px.
+However some minimal horisontal scroll seems to be present.

 Website was also opened on the following devices and no responsive issues were seen: